masak/alma/README.md

 "Oh, not really.
 There's nothing revolutionary to it at all.
 But we're hoping it will shed some light on Perl 6 macros."

-A heartbeat of silence passes.
+Another beat of silence passes.

 "*You're* involved in the Perl 6 movement?", asks Dryden, incredulous.
 "Waitwait, have you and Damian Conway ever been in the same room?
 Did he ask for your autograph?
 Did you ask for *his* autograph?
 Or did you just engage in a battle *to the death*, like in 'Highlander'?"
+Dryden is gaping, wide-eyed at the thought.

 "Er, I think we should stay within one franchise here," mumbles Bond, avoiding the sudden questions.
-"But I want to do the flashback again, I think I can do even better."
+"But I want to try the flashback again, I think I can do even better."

 ---